hernanhawryluk/hernanhawryluk/README.md

 </div>
 <br>

-I am a Full-Stack developer with solid experience in React, Node.js, and Next.js using TypeScript.
-I also have skills in Django, React Native, Bootstrap, and Tailwind, among other key technologies.
-I have knowledge in implementing relational and NoSQL databases such as Firebase and MongoDB.
-My versatile approach allows me to develop web and mobile applications comprehensively, from their initial conception to deployment.
+I am currently working as a Mobile Developer with solid experience in React Native and SwiftUI.
+I consider myself a Full-stack developer as I also have experience with front-end technologies like React and Next.js with TypeScript, as well as back-end with Node.js and Django.
+I have implemented both relational and NoSQL databases, including Firebase and MongoDB.
+Therefore, my versatile approach enables me to develop or collaborate in the design of web and mobile applications comprehensively, from initial conception to deployment.

-- 🌍 I'm based in Argentina, Buenos Aires.
+- 🌍 I'm based in Argentina, Buenos Aires, Monte Grande.
-- 🖥️ See my [portfolio](https://hernan-hawryluk.vercel.app/) deployed at Vercel.
+- 🖥️ See my [portfolio](https://hernan-hawryluk.vercel.app/) developed in Next.js and deployed on Vercel.
+- 🚀 Currently working as a Mobile Developer.
 - ✉️ You can contact me at [LinkedIn](https://www.linkedin.com/in/hernan-hawryluk).
-- 🚀 Currently working as a Full Stack Developer.
-- 🧠 I'm learning Swift and Kotlin.
+- 🧠 I'm learning Kotlin.
   <br>

 ## My Skill Set